-21 Credit Hours The student must complete all of the following: PSYC 101 Introductory Psychology: The World of You 3 PSYC/BSHS Electives
+The student mu st complete all of the following: 21 cicult flours PSYC 101 Introductory Psychology: The World of You PSYC/BSHS Electives

 Sociology

 Sociology majors study the relationships between individuals, groups, and society-to understand their world and to foster interest in social justice and social action.
 The mission of the Kansas Wesleyan University Sociology Program is to nurture future leaders globally, educationally, culturally and spiritually.